-The CJC works to enhance links between Commonwealth Jewish communities, advocate on their behalf and to give voice to their concerns, commitments, principles and positions on the wider international stage.
+The CJC works to connect and support Commonwealth Jewish communities and represent them on the wider international stage.

 CJC provide direct support to thirty-eight existing Jewish communities across the Commonwealth.
 Over thirty are across Africa, Asia and the Caribbean holding our most small and vulnerable communities often operating in extremely dangerous environments.
 Some carry out Jewish practices without a synagogue building or a Rabbi to offer any leadership and guidance.

 Jewish communities are able to maintain their religion and culture, and offer a way for Jewish life even in hostile environments from direct support from CJC.
 Small grants are allocated to build capacity, and we help to ensure delivery and the development of skills and knowledge within the communities.

 The CJC would not exist without our 38 communities, across the Commonwealth and from five continents.
 Together with our communities and on their behalf we work hard to ensure all are able to celebrate the Jewish religion, culture and maintain Jewish life safely.
 We do this through a number of ways, from funding Jewish programming, diplomatic engagement and campaigning.